matteo-psnt/PokerGPT/README.md

 6. Replace `your_discord_bot_token` with your Discord bot token.
 7. Replace `your_openai_api_key` with your OpenAI API key.
-8. (Optional) If you want to change the model used, open the `bot/GPTplayer.py` file and replace the model from GPT-4 to GPT-3.5-turbo.
-This can provide faster response times and cost efficiency.
+8. (Optional) If you want to change the model used, open the `run_bot.py` file and update the model_name variable.
 9. Run the bot script on your preferred hosting environment.
 10. To host the card images, create a new Discord server.
 11. Add the bot to the server where you want to host the images.